Admission Requirements

 Applicants to the Graduate Diploma are required to identify two referees who will submit letters of reference on their behalf.

-One academic reference is required for aplicants who have graduated from their most recent degree studies less than two years prior to application.
+One academic reference is required for applicants who have attended post-secondary degree studies less than two years prior to the month of their application.
 The second reference must be a professional reference.
+Academic references must be received from the applicant's most recent studies.

 Applicants who have graduated more than two years prior to application are not required to submit an academic reference and must provide two professional references.